iAmMe27/Tahrovin/README.md

 Now, I have not built this list to be as graphically intensive as possible but I have taken some liberties in installing higher resolution textures as well as offering a couple of the more demanding ENB presets available.
 With that in mind, I'd recommend at least the following specs for the best experience:
   * CPU: Intel 7th gen *OR* AMD Ryzen 3000 series
   * RAM: 16GB of DDR4
-  * GPU: GTX 1660 *or the AMD equivalent with at least 6GB of VRAM*
+  * GPU: RTX 2060 *or the AMD equivalent with at least 6GB of VRAM*

 You will need at least `162GB` of disk space on an SSD for the installation.
 For the downloads, you will need an extra `71GB`- ideally you want *at least* `250GB` for temporary Wabbajack work space.
 It doesn't have to be an NVMe SSD, but a HDD of any kind will make the list painfully unplayable.